-All the Directors have complied with the minimum requirements on the attendance at Board meetings held during the financial period ended 31 March 2020 as stipulated in the MMLR of Bursa Securities.
-Therefore, the Board is satisfied with the level of time commitment given by the Directors towards fulfilling their roles and responsibilities as Directors of the Company.
+All the Directors have complied with the minimum requirements on the attendance at Board meetings held during the financial year ended 31 March 2021 as stipulated in the MMLR of Bursa Securities.
 In the intervals between Board meetings, for any matters requiring Board's decisions, the Board's approvals are obtained through written resolutions.
 The resolutions passed by way of such written resolutions are then noted at the next Board meeting.